Mehran7kl/Android-Share-Server/README.md

 ### Roadmap

 - [x] Add a loading page while server is being built.
-- [x] Add async responsing feature (beta).
+- [x] Add async responsing feature.
-- [ ] Add support of "range" Http header.
-- [ ] Add support for partial content responsing.
-- [ ] Query to how continue downloading a stopped file.
-- [ ] Provide an upload form.
+- [x] Add support for Partial Content Responsing.
+(An important feature that is required in many browser interactions)

 ## Notes